 - Achieve an overall banding of Excellent

-If the facility fails the Health and Safety module, they have 5 days to get the necessary paperwork directly to the Assessor to enable them to pass.
+If the facility fails the Compliance Declaration, they have 5 days to get the necessary paperwork directly to the Assessor to enable them to pass.

 Staff that are invited to be involved in the assessment are the Centre Manager and any staff based on site for more than 1 day a week.